Someone in Control: Background and release

 Despite the anticipation before the release, the album failed to catch the success of their debut album, possibly due to the lack of a hit single.
-Following the disappointing sales of the album, Trapt was dropped by Warner Bros.
-Records.
+Following the disappointing sales of the album, Warner Bros.
+Records silently dropped the band.

 Critical reception

 AllMusic's Johnny Loftus saw promise in the band's sophomore record elevating their 21st century SoCal proto-metal template with tracks like "Disconnected (Out of Touch)", "Waiting" and "Influence", saying they "succeed at constricting that sound, building some internal tension that gives Trapt some life outside their formula."
 Tom Beaujour of Blender found Chris Taylor Brown's vocals "overwrought" throughout the track listing and backhandedly complimented his bandmates' "preternatural command" of radio-ready nu-metal, concluding that "So even if Brown isn't exaggerating when he claims, "I'm always questioning my sanity," at least he won't have any trouble paying for a good shrink."

 Track listing

 "Alibi" released as a bonus track on Walmart.com with claim code found on the inside of the compact disc.